 There are several settings that can be configured to suit different skill levels.
 Players can choose their preferred board size, time limit, word length, scoring method, dictionary size, etc. The English Dictionary is based on the word lists compiled by SCOWL (And Friends).
 The default is American (US) with option to include other English dialects such as British (GB), Canadian (CA) and/or Australian (AU).

 A "blank" tile is featured in 6x6 Super Big Boggle board and it can be defined as a word stopper or as any letter.
 The former makes the blank unusable (disabled) while in the latter setup, the blank behaves like the one in Scrabble.
 Players need to be more imaginative to figure out the "invisible" letter.

 "Play solo" mode is available and it is equipped with search to show all possible words from SCOWL Size 70 dictionary.
 A "don't disturb" button is provided to allow/restrict invites.
 Multiplayer sessions could be free-for-all singles or by teams.
 Any player can act as "Host" to create a new session (room) and the rest may join as "Challengers".
 Closed sessions could be made exclusive with a private code or minimum Elo allowed.

 The scoring adheres to the traditional Boggle point system according to word length but implements right-minus-wrong rule to penalize adventurous players.
-Options for this setting are "Cancel if ", "Count all words" (no cancel) and "Score shared by finders".
-Abbreviations and known acronyms are accepted but given no score.
+Options for this setting are "Cancel if common", "Count all words" (no cancel) and "Score shared by finders" (including deduction).
+Abbreviations, acronyms and contractions are accepted but given no score.